-I am a member the New Jersey Association of Licensed Professional Home Inspectors, Inc. (NJ-ALPHI).
-They are dedicated to promoting the professional practice of home inspection in New Jersey and providing an open forum for all involved in the home inspection profession.
-Their goal is to provide the New Jersey home inspector community with a united voice in New Jersey.
+New Jersey Association of Licensed Professional Home Inspectors, Inc. (NJ-ALPHI).
+Dedicated to promoting the professional practice of home inspection in New Jersey and providing an open forum for all involved in the home inspection profession.
+Member 2011-2019

 One of the requirements for a home inspectors license is proof to the Committee that you carry insurance.
 By verifying a home inspection license you also are verifying a valid insurance policy is in place.